Can you hack it? Yes you can.By Phil Lindsay

 Any problems or questions?
 Get in touch with the team.

 Phil is one of the co-founders of Consider.
-He’s got a solid grounding in design, but found his true niche in business strategy and IT.
-Phil's that rarest of beasts: a code guru with a sound commercial awareness.
-He makes sure our clients get the full bang for their buck.
+He’s got a solid grounding in business and has found his true niche in business strategy.
+Phil's that rarest of beasts: focused on the big picture all the time, while managing the minutiae of our finances.